hugs/angelo/README.md

     "IMO this should be done with complete process isolation, you could use json-stream or the json reporter and exec(), plus then that keeps mocha lighter. win-win situation :D" - TJ

-That's exactly what angelo does! :-)
+That's exactly what Angelo does! :-)

 Detail:

 Mocha has an issue with re-running test suites within the same process.
 This is because Mocha uses a call to "require()" to load test files.
 When require() is called, however, files are cached and only loaded once.
 A side-effect of this reliance on require() is that tests are only ever run once.

-If you use Mocha through its API, you could clear the cache before re-loading, but this isn't fool-proof.
-Instead, Angelo does what TJ recommends -- use a child process to run mocha and get results via the JSON stream stream reporter.
+As a workaround, you could clear the cache before re-loading, but this isn't foolproof.
+Instead, Angelo does what TJ recommends -- it run Mocha in a child process and receives results via the JSON stream reporter.